Pendejo Cave

 Pendejo Cave is a geological feature and archaeological site located in southern New Mexico about 20 miles east of Orogrande.
 Archaeologist Richard S. MacNeish claimed that human occupation of the cave pre-dates by tens of thousands of years the Clovis Culture, traditionally believed to be one of the oldest if not the oldest culture in the Americas.
+Pendejo Cave is located about 50 miles (80 km) south-east of the White Sands footprints which are claimed to predate the Clovis Culture by about 10,000 years.

 Description

 Pendejo is a relatively small cave, only 5 meters wide, 12 meters deep, and having a maximum height of 3 meters.
 It is below the rim of an escarpment, facing north, and about 50 m above the canyon floor.
 The cave is located at an elevation of 1490 m amidst the sparse desert vegetation of the Chihuahua Desert.
 A slightly more mesic habitat is found at the foot of the cliffs.

 Pendejo is a Spanish word and literally means "a pubic hair", but in Mexico it can also be a vulgar insult to someone's intelligence.